SonGokussj4/eve-git2/README.md

   --token [TOKEN]  Add or Update your GITEA_TOKEN (default: None)

 commands:
-  clone (cl)       Clone selected repo into current folder list (l)         List remote Repositories.
-Max 50 items displayed. list_org (lo)    List remote Oranizations.
-(Admin only) create (c)       Create remote Repository (and clone it to current dir) create_org (co)  Create remote Organization remove (r)       Remove remote Repository remove_org (ro)  Remove remote Organization.
-Has to be empty. edit (e)         Edit remote repo Description connect (cn)     Connect current repository to remote one deploy (d)       Deploy selected repository to production
+  clone            Clone selected repo into current folder list             List remote Repositories.
+Max 50 items displayed. list_org         List remote Oranizations.
+(Admin only) create           Create remote Repository (and clone it to current dir) create_org       Create remote Organization remove           Remove remote Repository remove_org       Remove remote Organization.
+Has to be empty. edit             Edit remote repo Description connect          Connect current repository to remote one deploy           Deploy selected repository to production tamplate         Choose one of the templates and copy here.

 --- Arguments common to all sub-parsers --- optional arguments: